 - Mana: 60

-- Cooldown: 70 seconds
+- Cooldown: 50 seconds

 Slowing Sands is a great choice on Maps that feature several choke points like Cursed Hollow or Towers of Doom.
-Besides, Slowing Sands gains a lot of value if the enemy team composition consists of multiple melee Assassins and Warriors, which will likely stay close to each other during team fights.
+Besides, Slowing Sands gains a lot of value if the enemy team composition consists of multiple melee Assassins and Tanks, which will likely stay close to each other during team fights.
 It is of utmost importance, however, to remember to manually re-cast the ability depending on the enemy team's location.

-7. Level 11 Talents
+Level 11 Talents for Chromie

-- Cooldown: 0 seconds
+- Cooldown: 20 seconds

-Activate to place Chromie in Stasis and gain Invulnerability for up to 7 seconds.
+Activate to place Chromie in Stasis and gain Invulnerability for up to 5 seconds.
 Can be reactivated to end the effect early.

 Time Out is a reliable defense tool against bursty enemy team compositions that feature multiple mobile Assassins.
 If your survival cannot be guaranteed, Time Out may just be the talent you need in order to survive.

-Level 14 Talents
+Level 14 Talents for Chromie